 So, when appropriately used, echocardiography (TTE and TEE) is extremely useful in defining both the diagnosis and prognosis of infective endocarditis.
-Categorization of patients into strata of clinical probability of disease and into strata of clinical risk for morbidity and mortality may help to determine the most appropriate timing of the echocardiographic examination and the choice of the initial echocardiographic modality.
+Catego-

 Surgical Management: Indications and Technical Issues

 Surgical procedures for "active" or "acute" infective endocarditis are technically more demanding than operations for acquired non-infected valvular lesions.
 The main challenge in acute infective endocarditis is to address the two coexisting aspects of the disease: